HackFSU/2016-HackFSU-Console/docs/guidelines.md

 ```

 ## lib vs. helper
-Write library utilites for things that can be seen as non-project specifc, and write helper utilites for things that are app wide and project specific.
+Write library utilities for things that can be seen as non-project specific (i.e.,

-*lib*
+code that you could reuse in another project), and write helper utilities for
+things that are project specific.

+**Warning!** Helpers are _library_ functions that _help_ the app in some way.
+For
+example, a function that formats a string in a specific way to display in a template.
+Do not make the mistake of factoring out model or controller **logic** into a helper!
+Refactor your logic as private (read: non-exported) functions in the controller
+or model file.

+*`lib/`*
-* general javascript utility will go in lib
+* General JavasSript utilities _created by our team_ will go in `lib/`
+	- Third-party libraries (that aren't in NPM) should go in a `vendor/` folder.
+	- But almost everything is in NPM, so this will likely never come up.
-* does not use `app`, imports own resources
+* Do not use `app`, import own resources
-* throws purposeful unhandled errors to break code
+* Throw purposeful unhandled errors to break code

-*helper*
+	- _**Note**_: We actually don't want that.
+We should have documentation for each
+	library function that defines how and when errors might show up, and examples on
+	how to handle them in your code.
+Libraries shouldn't break your app!

+*`helper/`*
-* uses project data or resources
+* Can use project data or resources
-* okay to be used anywhere in app when appropriate
+* Okay to be used anywhere in app when appropriate, but usually just in views and
-* may be used in jade
+ controllers
-* never throws unhandled errors
+* Never throws unhandled errors

 ## Throwing Errors